jetstack/jetstack-secure-gcm/README.md

 <img src="https://user-images.githubusercontent.com/2195781/110791519-9acde700-8272-11eb-81f4-4f27fb8a174d.png" width="300" alt="The application page on GKE should show the test-1 application.
 The preflight deployment is failing because the user has not (yet) gone to http://platform.jetstack.io/ to register their cluster.
 This screenshot is stored in this issue: https://github.com/jetstack/jetstack-secure-gcm/issues/21">

-**Note:** the preflight deploymnent is expected to be failing when the application is first deployed.
+**Note:** the preflight deployment is expected to be failing when the application is first deployed.
 After registering your cluster on
 <https://platform.jetstack.io>, the deployment will start working.
 To register your cluster, keep reading the [next section](#step-2-log-into-the-jetstack-secure-dashboard).